 Getting the right fit is key for any piece of gear, but especially for a running vest.
 When possible, head to your local running store and ask for a fitting.
 For online shopping, take the time to measure yourself and refer to sizing charts.

 Extra features can make the difference between an OK vest and an awesome one.
-Depending on your running plans, look for extra pockets, reflective materials, and easy-to-use trekking pole-keepers.
+There are so many additional organizational features on different running vests.
+Here are a few we see a lot:

 Whatever pack you end up choosing, remember the goal is to get out and run.
 Use a vest to maximize comfort and hydration, and enjoy your time on the trail.